immanuelfodor/shaarli-descriptor/README.md

 [Shaarli](https://github.com/shaarli/Shaarli) plugin to customize the default height/number of rows of the **Description** field when editing a link.

-Tested on Shaarli 0.9.2 with the [Shaarli-Material](https://github.com/kalvn/Shaarli-Material) theme.
+Tested on Shaarli 0.9.2 with the [Shaarli-Material](https://github.com/kalvn/Shaarli-Material) theme in desktop and Android Chrome browsers, but it should work with all [built-in themes](https://github.com/shaarli/Shaarli/tree/master/tpl/) as well.

 ## Features

-* Set up the number of rows that define the hight of the Description textarea.
+* Set up the number of rows that define the hight of the Description textarea
-    * Should be an integer number greater than or equal to `1`
-    * If not specified or malformed, defaults to `4`
 * Plugin Administration page integration for easy configuration

 ## Screenshots